mechatroner/vscode_rainbow_csv/DEV_README.md

 NOTE: if `npm run test-in-browser` fails with an error it could show a message telling to install/update playwright - do it (it will also print the command, something like: `npx playwright install`).

-### Running unit tests for the extension inside VSCode:
+### Running unit tests for the extension INSIDE VSCode:
 1. In console in rainbow_csv directory run `npm install` - OK to run the command in WSL while launching in Windows.
 This will install the dependencies, including `vscode/lib/testrunner`
 2. Open rainbow_csv directory in VSCode switch to "Extension Tests" mode and click run **IMPORTANT** for some reason unit tests that are run from inside VSCode will often start with some files reopened from the previous session, this among other issues could cause `is_lazy_loaded` check to fail.
 An only known workaround is to quickly close all tabs in the test run and then restart the tests.